jultty/gits/README.md

 A cleaner and friendlier alternative to `git status`.

-`gits` provides an output similar to `git status --porcelain`, but with branch information by default, less cryptic messages for yet untracked or mid-rebase statuses and colored output.
+`gits` provides an output similar to `git status --porcelain`, but with less cryptic messages for yet untracked or mid-rebase statuses, branch information by default, colored output and icons.

-While gits' porcelain commands are explicitly _meant_ to change and not be used for scripting, note that this tool does not and will not perform any writing operations.
-Rather, it only reads and parses the output from `git status --porcelain --branch`.
-Any other calls it makes to git are also read-only and seek information that git does not provide in its porcelain status during certain occasions.

-The output, as in `git status --porcelain`, uses certain characters to represent the status of files:.
+The output, as in `git status --porcelain`, uses certain characters to represent the status of files:

 ```
 ? = untracked